 A summary of the required committee meetings / OGAPS action items is provided.
-As of September 14, 2020, OGAPS requires that all forms be approved using DocuSign.
+OGAPS requires that all forms be approved using ARCS.
 Please visit the OGAPS website for more information and form initiation links.

 Electronic versions of the department forms can be found on the BCBP website.
-You must inform the Graduate Office of your intent to hold a meeting at least 14 days ahead time.
+You must inform the Graduate Office of your intent to hold a meeting at least 14 days ahead of time.